w3c/w3c-website-frontend/README.md

 [Create an .env.local config file](#configuration) as described below.

-To access the website on https://w3c-website-frontend.ddev.site
+You can launch the website on https://w3c-website-frontend.ddev.site via:

 ```shell
 ddev launch